MoonPoet/xaprb-src/content/blog/2016/02/21/best-itunes-mp3-format.md

 tags:
 - MP3
 - Ogg
+- Vorbis
 - AAC
 - Compression
+- iTunes
+- Spotify
 - Mobile
 description: Compression formats such as MP3, AAC, and Ogg Vorbis have a lot of nuances.
   What's the best set of tradeoffs?
 image: media/2016/02/cymatics.jpg
-draft: false

 ---
 I noticed recently that Google Play Music has a set of features I wasn't aware of before, and decided to give it a try.
-Through various kinds of [yak shaving](http://projects.csail.mit.edu/gsb/old-archive/gsb-archive/gsb2000-02-11.html), I ended up tackling a project I'd wanted to look into for a while: **which formats and settings are really the best for lossy music compression?**
+Through various kinds of [yak shaving](http://projects.csail.mit.edu/gsb/old-archive/gsb-archive/gsb2000-02-11.html), I ended up tackling a project I'd wanted to look into for a while: *which formats and settings are really the best for lossy music compression?*

 What I learned was both fun and surprising, and ultimately highly practical.
-If you're in a hurry, the summary is that high-quality variable-bitrate MP3 produced with the LAME encoder is probably the best all-around choice if you want broad compatibility; if you want the best sound quality, though, AAC (Apple's native format) or Ogg Vorbis are much better than MP3.
+If you're in a hurry, the summary is that high-quality variable-bitrate MP3 produced with the LAME encoder is the most compatible choice if you want broad compatibility, but has low sound quality; if you want the best sound quality, AAC (Apple's native format) or Ogg Vorbis are much better than MP3 but aren't as universally supported.

 But before I get to that, let's sharpen some yak razors, shall we?